MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Windows-PowerShell-Drives.md

 cvkey:\
 ```

-The New-PsDrive cmdlet adds the new drive only to the current PowerShell session.
+The `New-PSDrive` cmdlet adds the new drive only to the current PowerShell session.
 If you close the
 PowerShell window, the new drive is lost.
-To save a PowerShell drive, use the Export-Console cmdlet
+To save a PowerShell drive, use the `Export-Console` cmdlet
-to export the current PowerShell session, and then use the PowerShell.exe **PSConsoleFile**
+to export the current PowerShell session, and then use the `PowerShell.exe` **PSConsoleFile**
 parameter to import it.
 Or, add the new drive to your Windows PowerShell profile.

 ## Deleting PowerShell Drives (Remove-PSDrive)